-JH Retirement Plan Services ("JHRPS") offers retirement plan record keeping, investment administration, communication and consulting services to businesses and unions of all sizes.
-With its full suite of products, JHRPS can provide small plans with high levels of service using a 401(k) group annuity product "JH Signature" in partnership with third party administrators.
+JH RPS offers retirement plan record keeping, investment administration, communication and consulting services to individuals, businesses and unions of all sizes.
+With its full suite of products, JH RPS can provide small plans with high levels of service using a 401(k) group annuity product "JH Signature" in partnership with third party administrators.
 Larger companies and unions use "JH Enterprise" and "JH Total Retirement Services" products which offer full support for the more complex retirement structures typical of larger organizations, including defined benefit and non-qualified deferred compensation arrangements.
+JH RPS is expanding its ability to offer personalized retirement investment advice to plan participants through the use of digital capabilities.

-JHRPS' products are marketed by sales account executives primarily to third party advisors and consultants, including those who specialize only in retirement plans.
-JHRPS provides support to third party administrators in the form of direct data links, training, marketing, educational programs and access to e-commerce functionality.
-JHRPS has also established advisory councils of third party administrators, plan sponsors and advisors that provide feedback on product development and marketing strategies.
-As part of its commitment to the growing broker-dealer and financial planner channels, JHRPS offers on-line marketing, educational and client/broker-dealer administrative support through its broker website.
+JH RPS's products are marketed by sales account executives primarily to third party advisors and consultants, including those who specialize in retirement plans.
+JH RPS provides support to third party administrators in the form of direct data links, training, marketing, educational programs and access to e-commerce functionality.
+JH RPS has also established advisory councils of third party administrators, plan sponsors and advisors that provide feedback on product development and marketing strategies.
+As part of its commitment to the growing broker-dealer and financial planner channels, JH RPS offers on-line marketing, educational and client/broker-dealer administrative support through its broker website.